pdmosses/metaborg.github.io/docs/background/stratego/strategic-rewriting.md

 Intertwining these specifications makes it more difficult to understand the specification, since rules cannot be distinguished from the transformation they are part of.
 Furthermore, intertwining makes it impossible to reuse the rules in a different transformation.

-Stratego introduced the paradigm of programmable rewriting strategies with generic traversals, a unifying solution in which application of rules can be carefully controlled, while incurring minimal traversal overhead and preserving separation of rules and strategies.
+Stratego introduces the paradigm of programmable rewriting strategies with generic traversals, a unifying solution in which application of rules can be carefully controlled, while incurring minimal traversal overhead and preserving separation of rules and strategies[@VisserBT98].

 The following are the design criteria for strategies in Stratego: